 Each summer Seeds of Peace provides two Dartmouth students an unparalleled opportunity to learn about peace-building and conflict resolution first-hand.
 Students spend half of the summer as counselors at the International Camp in Maine, which brings together youth and educators from regions of conflict with an otherwise impossible opportunity to meet their historic enemies face-to-face.
-At the end of a camp session, the Dartmouth students travel with the Israeli or Palestinian campers back to the region to work with them as they re-integrate into their societies after this transformative experience.
-The Dartmouth students are based in Jerusalem and travel through the region with staff and campers to plan and facilitate post-Camp programs and discussions.
+Complementary to this experience is time spent in Israel & Palestine with Seeds of Peace staff and campers who are doing on-going work in their communities to bridge what they experience day-to-day with what they learned at camp.
+The Dartmouth students are based in Jerusalem and travel through the region with staff and campers to plan and facilitate programs and discussions.

-For more information about Seeds of Peace, please visit their website: www.seedsofpeace.org
+For more information about Seeds of Peace and their work, please visit their website: www.seedsofpeace.org

 The opportunity to work with Seeds of Peace is funded by the Dickey Center and the Dartmouth Class of 1957.

-If you have any questions, feel free to email Amy Newcomb at
+If you have any questions, feel free to contact Casey Aldrich at:

-or come to the Dickey Center to talk with one of our Student Programs interns.
+or come to the Dickey Center to talk with our Student Programs interns.

-Applications are due in the Dickey Center office in Haldeman by 4:00 pm of the deadline date.
+Applications are due in the Dickey Center office in Haldeman by the deadline date.

 Applicants must be undergraduates or graduates returning to campus for at least one term after completing the internship.
-Returning interns agree to participate as requested in workshops or informational sessions relating to internships in general.
+Returning interns agree to participate as requested in workshops or informational sessions relating to off-campus internship experiences.

 STEP B: Complete and submit the following: